weilandia/coding-for-managers/review-2/exercises.md

 Exercise 1:

 **We need a new route/controller for our landing page.
 It is not explicitly part of our posts, so it should be a separate concern.
 Generate a `home` controller using `$ rails g controller home`.
-After it has been generated, go into the controller file and add an index method.** *Hint: the index method should be empty.*
+This should also generate a view directory for home - add a file named index.html.erb in that directory and write 'HELLO WORLD' in it for a temporary identifier.
+Go into the controller file and add an index method.
+Remember, the controller method and the view filename should match.** *Hint: the index method should be empty.*

 Exercise 2:

+**We need to change our `root` route.
+Adjust it to point to your new controller's index action instead of `posts#index`.
+Let's test it out - try going to your site's base URL.
+It doesn't work - we don't see HELLO WORLD.
+Why not?**

+Exercise 3:

+**Our authentication is blocking users from going anywhere on our site without an account.
+How can we allow them to view our lading page without creating/logging into an account?
+We need to make an exception for the home controller's `index` action.
+Add `skip_before_action :authenticate_user!, only: [:index]` to the second line of your home controller.
+This will bypass the top-level before_action in our application controller and let users see our landing page.**

+Exercise 4:

 **We need to change our `root` route.
 Adjust it to point to your new controller's index action instead of `posts#index`.**